Cluster Map – Search Related Documents

 Search queries often return an overwhelming number of online documents.
 A cluster map is an intuitive way to group search results by topic.
 By identifying similar documents, it helps to better understand the structure of online coverage and other large document collections.
 The visual representation of the cluster map arranges documents by their semantic similarity, using clustering methods in combination with a force-directed layout algorithm.
 The system assigns each document to a specific cluster, which acts as a local gravity point.
 The largest node rests at the center and attracts other nodes that belong to this cluster.

 - Node size is proportional to the reach of the document’s media source (a CNN.com article, for example, is rendered larger than a report published on a local community site).

 - Node color either indicates the selected checkboxes from the left sidebar, or normalized document sentiment, ranging from red (negative) to grey (neutral) and green (positive).
 The saturation depends on the degree of polarity – vivid colors indicate emotional articles, lower saturation a more factual coverage.

 Three keyword labels per cluster describe its contents.
 The system renders the hull shapes of nodes with reduced opacity to decrease the visual load and increase the labels’ readability.
-The computation of these labels is based on the document keywords within the cluster.
+The system computes these labels based on the document keywords within the cluster.
 This process considers the reach of the documents’ sources to optimize the selection.

 - Hovering over a document cluster hides its keywords and highlights its shape and nodes through higher opacity.
 Node colors within a highlighted cluster become more vivid.

 - Clicking on a cluster triggers a new search, narrowing down the set of results to documents within the selected cluster.